Start for free

 1. Cloudpepper Hosting

-Cloudpepper is ideal for businesses that want to leverage Odoo’s free licence without hiring a full-time system admin.
+Cloudpepper is ideal for businesses that want to use Odoo’s free license without hiring a full-time system administrator.
+Our managed Odoo Community hosting gives you a production-ready stack without taking on that maintenance yourself.

 2. Self-Managed Cloud Hosting

-You can access this through AWS, Azure, or GCP.
-This option offers the highest level of control but requires high technical ability.
-To explore this option, you must have a strong technical team or hire a dedicated DevOps engineer who can handle production-grade resources.
+You can self-manage Odoo on AWS, Azure, Google Cloud, DigitalOcean, Vultr, Hetzner, or another provider.
+This option offers the highest level of control but requires strong technical ability or a dedicated DevOps engineer.

 3. Traditional VPS Hosting